Eschatologue/CM_wiki/docs/spells/description/core/level-7.md

 When the sword appears, you make a melee spell attack against a target within 5 feet of the sword.
 On a hit, the target takes Force damage equal to 4d12 plus your spellcasting ability modifier.

-On your later turns, you can take a Bonus Action to move the sword up to 30 feet to a spot you can see and repeat the attack against the same target or a different one.
+On your later turns, you can take a **:rsc-b: Bonus Action**{ .rsc } to move the sword up to 30 feet to a spot you can see and repeat the attack against the same target or a different one.

 > **Classes:** Bard, Wizard